ChinweIjy1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Add script that writes into the file
 Add script that duplicates the last line of the file iacta Add a script to Use only find
+Add script that counts the number of directories and sub-directories